KQXR

-KQXR (100.3 MHz) is a commercial radio station licensed to Payette, Idaho, and broadcasting to the Boise metropolitan area.
+KQXR (100.3 FM) is a commercial radio station licensed to Payette, Idaho, United States, and serving the Boise metropolitan area.
 It airs an active rock format and is owned by Lotus Communications.
 The studios and offices are on Fairview Avenue in downtown Boise.
 It uses the slogan "100.3 The X...Rocks."

-KQXR has an effective radiated power (ERP) of 100,000 watts, the maximum for most American FM stations.
-The transmitter is off Idaho State Highway 16 in Emmett.
+KQXR's transmitter is sited off Idaho State Highway 16 in Emmett.